 - C-products (5% of value): Monthly check, bulk purchasing allowed

-Usually your most expensive meat, fish and beverage products are your A-category.
-This is where the biggest optimization gains are.
+Usually your priciest meat, fish and beverage products fall into A-category.
+Here's where you'll find the biggest optimization gains.

 Implement just-in-time principles